garrandall/popular-music-data/tracks/body-bumpin--yippie-yi-yo-public-announcement.md

-Bumpin', you and me, everybody get your freak on Bumpin', you and me, everybody get your freak on {Don't stop}
-Bumpin' (Bumpin'), you and me (You and me), everybody get your freak on (Baby, don't you wanna get your freak on)
+Bumpin', you and me, everybody get your freak on Bumpin', you and me, everybody get your freak on Bumpin' (Bumpin'), you and me (You and me), everybody get your freak on (Baby, don't you wanna get your freak on)
-Bumpin', you and me (Baby), everybody get your freak on {Don't stop}
+Bumpin', you and me (Baby), everybody get your freak on

 Yippie-yi-yo-yippie-yi-yea (Yippie-yi-yo, baby), wanna bump yo' body,